 Alarm counter Option Description

 Over kW

-Power Over kVAR Select which alarm counter register to reset from the power alarm condition counters.
+Power Over kVAR Select which alarm counter register to reset from the power alarm condition counters

 Over kVA

 Lead PF, True

-Davisa Fastar Lag PF, True Select which alarm counter register to reset from
+Dowor Footor Lag PF, True Select which alarm counter register to reset from

 Power Factor Lead PF, Disp the power factor alarm condition counters.

 Lag PF, Disp

 Over kW Dmd, Pres

 Over kW Dmd, Last

 Over kW Dmd, Pred

 Over kVAR Dmd, Pres

-Demand Over kVAR Dmd, Last Select which alarm counter register to reset from the demand alarm condition counters.
+Demand Over kVAR Dmd, Last Select which alarm counter register to reset from the demand alarm condition counters

 Over kVAR Dmd, Pred

 Over kVA Dmd, Pres

 Over kVA Dmd, Last

 Over kW Dmd, Pred

-F Over Frequency Select which alarm counter register to reset from
+E Over Frequency Select which alarm counter register to reset from

 Frequency Under Frequency the frequency alarm condition counters.

 Meter Powerup

 Meter Reset Select which alarm counter register to reset from

 Unary Meter Diagnostic the unary alarm condition counters.

 Phase Reversal

 Digital Alarm DI1

-Disital last to Digital Alarm DI2 Select which alarm counter register to reset from
+Digital Inputs Digital Alarm DI2 Select which alarm counter register to reset from

-Digital Inputs Digital Alarm DI3 the digital input alarm condition counters.
+Digital inputs Digital Alarm DI3 the digital input alarm condition counters.

 Digital Alarm DI4

 Custom Alarm 1

 Custom Alarm 2

-Cust1s Custom Alarm 3 Select which alarm counter register to reset from the custom 1-second alarm condition counters.
+Cust1s Custom Alarm 3 Select which alarm counter register to reset from

 Custom Alarm 4

 Custom Alarm 5

 Logic Alarm 1

 Logic Alarm 2

-Logic Alarm 3
+Logic Logic Alarm 3

 Logic Alarm 4

-Logio Logic Alarm 5 Select which alarm counter register to reset from
+Logic Alarm 5 Select which alarm counter register to reset from

-Logic Logic Alarm 6 the logic alarm condition counters.
+Logic Alarm 6 the logic alarm condition counters.

 Logic Alarm 7

 Logic Alarm 8

 Logic Alarm 9

 Logic Alarm 10

 Chapter 10 Alarms

-the meter's alarms feature.
+This section describes t notifying you when an a falls outside of normal c the meter's alarms feature.
 An alarm is the meter's means of alarm condition is detected, such as an error or an event that operating conditions.

-ΖΔΤΙΩΝ
+UNINTENDED OPER ATION

-Do not use this devic e for critical control or protection applications where human or es on the operation of the control circuit.
+Do not use this device equipment safety relie for critical control or protection applications where human or s on the operation of the control circuit.

-Failure to follow this s instruction can result in death or serious injury.
+Failure to follow this instruction can result in death or serious injury.

 Alarm overview

-appears on the meter bed, the meter records the alarm event, and the alarm indicator display if it is a low, medium or high priority alarm.
-The alarm car another event, such as controlling a digital output.
+When an alarm is tripped, the meter records the alarm event, and the alarm indicator appears on the meter display if it is a low, medium or high priority alarm.
+The alarm can also be used to trigger another event, such as controlling a digital output.

 NOTE: If configured for alarms, the alarm / energy pulsing LED flashes when the alarm is tripped.
 See "LED alarm indicator" on page 99 to set up the LED for alarms.

 Alarm types

-The meter supports the ese types of alarms (total available indicated in parentheses):
+The meter supports the se types of alarms (total available indicated in parentheses):

-Unary (4)
+• Unary (4)

 Digital (4)

 Standard (29)

 • Logic (10)

 • Custom (5)

 Unary alarms

-A unary alarm is the si condition. mplest type of alarm - it monitors a single behavior, event or
+A unary alarm is the sin condition. nplest type of alarm - it monitors a single behavior, event or

 Unary alarms

 Alarm label Description

 Meter Power Up Meter powers on after losing control power.

 Meter Reset Meter resets for any reason.

 Meter Diagnostic Meter's self-diagnostic feature detects a problem.

 Phase Reversal Meter detects a phase rotation different than expected.